BLawrence426/High-Altitude-Balloon-Senior-Capstone-Project/README.md

 Disclaimer, but this was my first big project that utilized Arduino and the coding language so I apologize upfront if my code looks terrible.
 I know it's not as optimized as it could be, but I made sure to comment it as best as possible so everyone can follow it.
 Below I'll try to explain what the code does:

-Firstly, the [Payload Arduino Code](Payload-Arduino-Code) is broken up into two files: the main arduino code and the camera code.
+Firstly, the [Payload Arduino Code](Payload-Arduino-Code-Folder) is broken up into two files: the main arduino code and the camera code.
 The main arduino code is what gets the current interior payload temperature, exterior ambient temperature, ambient pressure, GPS data (latitude and longitude), and date/time and both saves the data to the backup micro-SD card and transmit packets of data via the on-board LoRa WAN module in .csv format.
+I also included two versions of the main arduino code which either use 915 MHz or 433 MHz for transmitting its data packets depending on what you prefer.
 Furthermore, this code also communicates with the ESP32-CAM and tells it when to take a photo (every 30 seconds).
 So then on the flipside, the camera code waits until it receives a trigger from the main arduino board that tells it to take a photo.

 The reason for the odd way of integrating the ESP32-CAM to communicate with the Arduino MKR WAN 1310 board was simply due to my novice understanding of this coding langauge and overall frustration with getting this code to work.
 The original plan was to use an [Arducam OV2640](https://www.amazon.com/Arducam-Module-Megapixels-Arduino-Mega2560/dp/B012UXNDOY/ref=sr_1_3?crid=3GJIGC7TPARXU&dib=eyJ2IjoiMSJ9.EW1GBWQzMTIbqVOv0CR9rm3qqGrW8XQe_RoSSOjEzBpLQ4D9AQo2dj8wAA9dWsWB-FyuC9tDDttSQtKQphwVLqH-ymyEOg5_CW-nuMSxolgwSnCTV63tOCfYvJUuW-pX8UqHZ4wnIv1f7aBtI5GCTmCH_tJ5MZ33Yfvg2oHFrBJcPYf69FvzFY790dWlD9ezI_9AToX-K1lwbbPL6sUfI1THbdEHHZutEWokJyaQP5I.UsdTgHEMksha3RnfpVNCyuJNmWEgUMmAXhaMtUxK97Y&dib_tag=se&keywords=arducam+ov2640&qid=1712368759&sprefix=arducam+ov%2Caps%2C96&sr=8-3) since that can be easily integrated into the main arduino code.
 However, I ran into issues where the photos from the Arducam OV2640 were either blurry, green/magenta tinted, or just completely dark.
 I did extensive research over a week of trying to trouble shoot this issue and believe this issue was caused by the lack of on-board ram for processing and saving the photos to a micro-SD card.
 I'm sure there lays a solution that allows for this camera to work with the main arduino board for this application, however I'll be completely honest and admit that finding that solution is way over my head.
 I would love to hear if anyone else was able to get an Arducam OV2640 to work with an Arduino MKR WAN 1310 board and return decent photographs and learn how they did it.